Addiction Counsellor vs Other Forms Of Counselling Services

 A more traditional counsellor will typically have a large list of mental health problems that they offer clients talking therapy for. and can lack the specialist focus on one area of expertise.
 Often addictions and substance misuse are grossly misunderstood and for the addicted individual, this can be very misleading, confusing and at worst.. quite dangerous.

-This is a very generalised overview and is, of course, Start Recovery's opinion only, but people should be aware that the role of an addiction counsellor is very different from that of a general counsellor or psychotherapist... no matter what school of counselling theory that they come from, or aspire to, lived experience is a key element in the complex world of addictions.
+This is a very generalised overview and is, of course, Start Recovery's opinion only.
+I try to bring awareness to people that the role of an addiction counsellor is very different from that of a general counsellor or psychotherapist... no matter what school of counselling theory that they come from, or aspire to, lived experience is a key element in the complex world of addictions.